seniordev1012/go-ai-voice-imge-generator/README.md

 - Open your terminal and navigate to the root of the cloned repository

--Run `go run main.go` to start the app
+- Run `go run main.go` or just `go .` to start the app

+- You Will To Edit Tokens Or Just Comment out the tabs to disable social tabs

 ### Features

 - Text to Speech
 - The app features a text-to-speech functionality that allows users to convert text into speech.
 To use this feature, simply type the text into the chatbox and - click the 'Speak' button.